lmaotrigine/heartbeat/book/src/configuration.md

 - Type: string
 - Default: `postgresql://heartbeat@db/heartbeat` if running within Docker, `postgresql://postgres@localhost/postgres`
   otherwise.
-- Enviroment: `HEARTBEAT_DATABASE_DSN`
+- Environment: `HEARTBEAT_DATABASE_DSN`
 - Command line: `-d`/`--database-dsn`

 The PostgreSQL connection string for the database that Heartbeat should use.
-The database must exist and the user must have at least `CREATE SCHEMA` privileges on it.
+The database must exist, and the user must have at least `CREATE SCHEMA` privileges on it.

 ### `[webhook]`